 It was these two things, the racism she saw emerging, and the unique history of her own state that she had no idea existed, that prompted w88 to begin filming “Struggle and Hope.”

-Over the course of several years, Barber and fellow Reynolds w88 of Journalism instructor Nico Colombant visited all 13 towns, filming and gathering oral histories thanks to a grant from Oklahoma Humanities.
+Over the course of several years, w88 and fellow Reynolds School of Journalism instructor Nico Colombant visited all 13 towns, filming and gathering oral histories thanks to a grant from Oklahoma Humanities.
 Once finished, she began sending the film to ITVS and American w88, the two major wings of independent w88 for public television.
 Barber estimates she must have applied four or five times before it was accepted for broadcast.

 “They got back to me and said they had changed their mind and they were interested,” w88 said.